CiscoUcs/intersight-ansible/README.md

 There is currently not support for scripted install/uninstall to avoid collision with Ansible hosted modules and ongoing maintenance.
 If you are running playbooks from the top-level directory of this repository (with library and module_utils subdirectories) you should not need any other setup to use the modules.

 If needed, you can specfiy this repo as a library and module_utils location with env variables or command line options (e.g., ANSIBLE_LIBRARY=./library ansible-playbook ..).
-Alternatively, your .ansible.cfg file can be updated to use this repo as the library path with the following:
+Alternatively, your .ansible.cfg file can be updated to use this repo as the library path and module_utils path with the following:
 ```
 [defaults]
 library = <path to intersight-ansible clone>/library